JaneliaSciComp/SongExplorer/README.md

                      "groundtruth-data/round3/Antigua_20110313095210_ch26",
                      ]
     for wavpath_noext in wavepaths_noext:
-        V.wavtfcsvfiles_string.value = wavpath_noext+".wav"
+        V.wavtfcsvfiles.value = wavpath_noext+".wav"
         C.detect_actuate()

     # stop the job scheduler
     run(["hetero", "stop"], stdout=PIPE, stderr=STDOUT)

-For more details see the system tests in /opt/songexplorer/test/tutorial.{sh,py}.
+For more details see the system tests in $CONDA_PREFIX/songexplorer/test/tutorial.{sh,py}.
 These two files implement, as Bash and Python scripts respectively, the entire workflow presented in this [Tutorial](#tutorial), from [Detecting Sounds](#detecting-sounds) all the way to [Testing Densely](#testing-densely).